Vanderbilt University

 Financial Aid

 Have you used financial aid?
-If so, how easy are they to work with?
+If so, accommodating was the office to your needs?
+Were they responsive to your questions?